0

 White Oak is a tiny town located in the state of North Carolina.
 With a population of 346 people and just one neighborhood, White Oak is the 520th largest community in North Carolina.
-Much of the housing stock in White Oak was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local White Oak economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in White Oak, where the median household income is $90,199.00.
+There's nothing like the smell of a brand new house, and in White Oak, you'll find that a large proportion of houses were recently built.
+New growth in residential real estate is an indication that people are choosing to move to White Oak, and putting down their money on brand new construction.
+White Oak’s real estate is, on average, some of the newest in the nation.
+White Oak does seem to be experiencing an influx of affluent people, because the median household income is $90,199.00.

 In White Oak, however, the average commute to work is quite long.
 On average, people spend 34.91 minutes each day getting to work, which is significantly higher than the national average.